stephen-swensen/dstruct/README.md

 # Anatomy

+You could call this a mono-repo, with three distinct projects organized under subdirectories:

 * `www` is a C# / .NET 6 / ASP.NET MVC project that provides a homefront for the project with a blog documenting my adventures
 * `api` is a C# / .NET 6 / ASP.NET WebAPI project that provides a RESTful interface for our persistent data structures
 * `sql` is a T-SQL script folder that implements our data structures